between Goya and Esquina in the province of Corrientes on the Paraná

 bed riffles, turn this spot into the ideal destination to find these

-below the Yacireta Dam.
-Because it is a tailwater, unlike other
+amazing predators.
+Because it is a tailwater, unlike other large

-large Argentine rivers, the water is generally clear.
-The nature
+Argentine rivers, the water is generally clear.
+The nature of the

-of the river and fish requires skill, so the better, more experienced
+river and fish requires skill, so the better, more experienced casters

-casters are rewarded.
-The reason is that much of the fishing is
+are rewarded.
+The reason is that much of the fishing is site casting

-site casting to fish you see, or have seen, near tree stumps, behind
+to fish you see, or have seen, near tree stumps, behind rocks, or

-rocks, or under overhangs and along cut banks.
-Accurate casts are
+under overhangs and along cut banks.
+Accurate casts are rewarded.

-rewarded.
-You will be fishing for Dorado up to about 25 pounds,
+You will be fishing for Dorado up to about 25 pounds, but

 Other species include Dientudo (a small barracuda looking fish)